MrBLD/MrBLD/README.md

 # Welcome to [Bhaskar Lal Das]'s GitHub Profile!

 ## About Me
 Hey there!
 I'm [Bhaskar Lal Das], a passionate tech enthusiast with a diverse skill set.
-Currently, I'm pursuing my B.Tech at NITAP, where I'm majoring in [ECE].
-I have a keen interest and substantial experience in various domains including Data Science, AI/ML Engineering, Data Engineering, Full Stack Development, and UI/UX Design.
+Currently, I'm pursuing my PhD. at IITK, where I'm majoring in [EE].
+I have a keen interest and substantial experience in various domains at the intersection of VLSI along Data Science, AI/ML Engineering, Data Engineering, Full Stack Development, and UI/UX Design.

 ## What I Do
 - **Data Science:** Leveraging data to extract insights, build predictive models, and make informed decisions.